M7S/dockbarx/README.md

 A: Read Theming HOWTO.
 If you need help ask me (Matias Särs alias M7S) on gnome-look or at launchpad.
 I'm happy to help theme developers as much as I can.

-### AWN questions
-*Q: When I use dockbarx in AWN, IntelliHide and Window Dodge behaviors doesn't work.
-Why?
-Can I do anything about it?*

-A: For IntelliHide and Window Dodge to work, AWN Taskmanager applet has to be activated.
-So to get back IntelliHide or Window Dodge, simply add Taskmanager to your applet list again.
-If you think using Taskmanager and DockbarX at the same time looks a bit weird, you can go to the Task Manager tab of AWN preference and check the option "Display launchers only" and then remove all the launchers in the list.
-That will give you a completely invisible Taskmanager that will make sure IntelliHide and Window Dodge works as they should.

 [^1]: Using [xfce-dockbarx-plugin] (https://github.com/TiZ-EX1/xfce4-dockbarx-plugin)